belaa/desi-mocks/README.md

 # desi-mocks

-Magnitude distributions of mock DESI targets using a Gaussian mixture model.
+Magnitude distributions for mock selection of DESI targets using a Gaussian mixture model.